ThatGuyUKnow593/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+	the dom is the document object model or basically a tree of all the objects on the webpage
 2. What is an event?
+	an event is a something that happened interactively on the webpage
 3. What is an event listener?
+	an event listener takes the events and produce logic when activated

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? it makes it easier to manipulate
 5. What is a component?
+	some code that is reuseable
 ### Git Set up

 * [ ] Fork the project into your GitHub user account